The Truth of Prometheus (The Play)

 PROMETHEUS.

-I seem to be on a quest for the universal truth to discover my fate.
-That is the main reason that I must know the relevant knowledge of others.
+I seem to be on a quest for the universal truth, to discover mine own fate.
+That is chiefly why I seek the knowledge of others.

 PHILLIPPOS.